The Best Guide How to Stop Helmet Hair Properly

 Keep your helmet clean: Regularly wash the interior to remove sweat and bacteria that can irritate your scalp and damage hair.

-Hydrate your hair: Use moisturizing shampoos and conditioners, especially if helmet use dries your hair.
+Hydrate your hair: Use moisturizing shampoos and conditioners, especially if helmet use causes dryness.

 Limit heat styling: Frequent heat styling combined with helmet pressure can cause breakage.